ruchikaverma-iitg/MoNuSeg/README.md

 # MoNuSeg

-This repository contains my implementations of the algorithms which MoNuSeg organizers used for evaluation of the MoNuSeg(https://monuseg.grand-challenge.org/) challenge
+This repository contains my implementations of the algorithms which MoNuSeg organizers used for evaluation of the [MoNuSeg challenge] (https://monuseg.grand-challenge.org/) at [Miccai 2018](https://www.miccai2018.org/en/)

 | **File name** | **Description** |